Eriner/githooks/README.md

 These hooks can be installed easily on an air-gapped machine.

-When invoked (when a tool deems itself "relevant" to the current commit) the tool will either exit with an error, halting the git operation, or will print an "all clear".
+When invoked (when a tool deems itself "relevant" to the current commit) the tool will either exit with an error, halting the git operation, or will print an explicit "all clear" to indicate it has run but encountered no errors.

 ## Tools

 Some of these tools may be broken out into separate sub-tools in the future,
-ex: `hook-go` becomes `hook-go`, `hook-go-security`, `hook-go-test`, `hook-go-mod`, etc.
+ex: `hook-go` becomes `hook-go`, `hook-go-security`, `hook-go-test`, `hook-go-mod`, etc. Applying any sort of configuration to these tools is beyond their scope.
+Better to just enable/disable tools entirely.

 ### pre-commit